Perception-Aware Policy Optimization for Multimodal Reasoning: Results

 In this section, we aim to gain a deeper understanding of \thecollapse, a unique failure mode where the model over-optimizes the \oursloss.
 We present our findings on: \textbf{(1)} the model's generation behavior after collapsing; \textbf{(2)} early signs indicating a model collapse; \textbf{(3)} the most influential factors contributing to the hacking; and \textbf{(4)} regularization approaches to prevent or delay its occurrence.

 \paragraph{Collapsing behavior.} We first examine how the model behaves after collapsing in terms of its generation.
 We manually examine the generated tokens of a collapsed model, a \oursgrpo-7B with $\gamma = 0.02$ (without regularization), and a non-collapsing model, GRPO-7B.
-As shown in \textbf{Figure~\ref{fig:unrelated_token}}, we observe a notably abnormal generation behavior, namely, a tendency to generate entirely unrelated tokens during reasoning.
-We quantitatively verify this by leveraging GPT-4.1-mini~\cite{gpt41-mini} as a judge to score the relatedness of the model’s response.
+We observe a notably abnormal generation behavior, namely, a tendency to generate entirely unrelated tokens during reasoning (see \textbf{Figure~\ref{fig:unrelated_token}} in the Appendix).
+We quantitatively verify this by leveraging GPT-4.1-mini~\citep{gpt41-mini} as a judge to score the relatedness of the model’s response.
 As presented in the bottom left of Figure~\ref{fig:unrelated_token}, the collapsed model shows significantly lower relatedness.
 See \textbf{Appendix~\ref{Appendix: Collapsing Behavior Exploration}} for more details on this experiment.

-\paragraph{Early signs of \thecollapse.} As shown in \textbf{Figure~\ref{fig:signs_of_collapse}}, when the hacking occurs, the model exhibits a drastic decrease in \ourslossabbr, accompanied by collapsing training rewards.
+\paragraph{Early signs of \thecollapse.} When the hacking occurs, the model exhibits a drastic decrease in \ourslossabbr, accompanied by collapsing training rewards.
 Meanwhile, the Clipping Ratio-High increases, indicating a growing proportion of tokens undergoing policy gradient updates beyond the clipping threshold, which serves as an early sign of collapse.
 We also observe an interesting pattern: the entropy loss for both the original $\pi_{\theta}$ and the corrupted policy $\pi^{\text{mask}}_{\theta}$ increases as the collapse unfolds.
 This observation inspires our regularization strategies, which are detailed later in this section.
+See \textbf{Figure~\ref{fig:signs_of_collapse}} in the Appendix for the metric dynamics.